Return-to-work mental health guide for hospitality business owners

-Many people will be feeling anxious about the prospect of them being open again.
+Many people will be feeling anxious about the prospect of public venues being open again.
 This is understandable – advice around the coronavirus is constantly evolving, so keeping up with the relevant information can be tricky.

 If you’re a venue owner, successfully returning to business isn’t as simple as just re-opening the doors.
 Ensuring staff and customers are comfortable and safe in the environment is crucial.